mbgg/public/infrastructure/services.md

 would be nice to have one based on templated system of ansible

+## vpn.exo.cat

+Dial-up connection for people that wants encrypted Internet through guifi.
+This also could include external access to guifi.

 ## extra (review needed)

 - [HTTPS](service-https) (English) - com fer HTTPs amb Letsencrypt per als nostres serveis